randomguy1234/employee-tracker/README.md

 ## Project Files
 - db directory (location of 2 sql files: schema.sql and seeds.sql)
+- lib directory (location of sql queries named after the 3 tables)
 - index.js (the main file running the application)
 - .gitignore
 - this readme file